ahdinosaur/rustforge-2025-rust-in-color/slides.md

 -->

 ---

-## 1. LED Driver
+layout: outline
+---

+## Talk Outline

-How to make an LED be a color
+1. **Driver: How to make an LED be a color**
+    1. Color: How our eyes perecive light
+2. Layout: Where are the LEDs in space
+3. Pattern: How to animate the space with color
+4. Control: How to put these together
+5. Quickstart: How to start an LED project now

 ---
 layout: statement